PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 Embryo-Fetal Toxicity

 Advise pregnant women and females of reproductive potential of the potential risk to the fetus.
-Advise females to inform their healthcare providers of a known or suspected pregnancy [see Warnings and Precautions (5.7) and Use in Specific Population (8.1)].
+Advise females to inform their healthcare providers of a known or suspected pregnancy [see Warnings and Precautions (5.7) and Use in Specific Populations (8.1)].

 Females and Males of Reproductive Potential